pehringer/spud/README.md

 ```0xE```             |                       |**RESERVED**  |
 ```0xF```             |                       |**RESERVED**  |

 ## Reduced Instruction Set

-**NOTE** - it is possible to further simplify the instruction set down to 8 instructions, however this impacts code density.
-**NOTE** - conditional jumps now use the operand register instead of immediate values.
+It is possible to further simplify the instruction set down to 8 instructions.
+However this impacts code density.
+Note that the conditional jumps now use the operand register instead of immediate values.

 Machine Representation|Assembly Representation| Name         |Behaviour
 ----------------------|-----------------------|--------------|----------------------------------------------------------------------------------------